Dr Alison Pollard

 - Selected entries in The Ashmolean Museum: Crossing Cultures, Crossing Time (Oxford, 2014): Metrological Relief, Funerary Relief of a Doctor and his Wife, Head of Marcus Aurelius, The Wint Hill Bowl, Intaglio with Alexander, Gold Bulla, The Felix Gem, The Beneventum Brooch, Gold Buckle, Gem with the Archangel Michael, The Parian Marble, Wall Painting from Pompeii, Ivory Panel of Virgin Hodegetria.

-- ‘Two Roman fresco paintings’ in Ashmolean: Museum of Art and Archaeology, no. 68 (Oxford, 2014)
+- Pollard, A. ‘Two Roman fresco paintings’ in Ashmolean: Museum of Art and Archaeology, no. 68 (Oxford, 2014)

+I am interested in the material culture of the Classical World, in particular the sculpture, domestic decoration (wallpaintings and mosaics) and small finds (brooches, gems, coins etc) of ancient Greece and Rome, alongside their reception, restoration and display since the 1600s.
+I have recently been researching Roman representation of Greek epic in painted friezes in Pompeii and Rome and am currently working on a book which will address the wider topic of Greek Epic in Roman Art.
 Since 2013 I have been the principal investigator of new research into the Arundel Marbles - the first significant collection of Greek and Roman sculpture to be brought together in Britain - and now displayed in the Ashmolean Museum.
-This funded project investigates the sculpture using new technologies (3D laser scanning, photogrammetry, RTI and multispectral imaging) alongside traditional, stylistic analysis, and the results will be made freely available through an interactive web resource, out soon.
+This funded project investigates the sculpture using new technologies (3D laser scanning, photogrammetry, RTI and multispectral imaging) alongside traditional, stylistic analysis, and the results will be made freely available through an interactive web resource, out in late 2021.